olle/talk-query-response/README.md

 All communication and exchange is bound to fixed, configured, service end- points.
 Synchronous blocking calls exchange information based on formats declared in project Wiki-pages or Word-documents.
+Most solutions are stateless, with I/O bound performance.
 Changes typically require system wide, synchronized, upgrades.
 This lead to development dropping in velocity, as each module or team will find it hard or impossible to act independently of each other.

 ### Level 1

 Using the Query/Response pattern for the first time often leads to healthy temporal decoupling pretty quick.
 But with a lot of code still written with a synchronous model in mind, the data exchange tend to look a bit like _sync_.
+Solutions move towards being stateful, but loosen their I/O-bound performance characteristics.
+It's hard for developer to think about queries and responses not coming from known components.
 Already at this level teams and modules gain a lot in the capability to move independently.
 Releases and deployment is practically not a tangle any more, although the view on evolutionary data-structures or protocols for data, may lag behind and still be Wiki/Document-based.

+### Level 2

+At this level a deeper insight into the value of a proper data-structure or protocol for payload, which can evolve as required, is often gained.
+With this comes the extended benefit of seamless upgrades and service evolution.
+Developers get to experience how responsibilities can move without breaking or changing any integration code - response publishers can change owners and location.

+### Level 3

+More and more ideas around reactivity and flexibility begin to take form.
+Events can immediately trigger queries which may enrich a local context based on current needs.